superorbital/terraform-provider-slack/docs/data-sources/user.md

 - `display_name` (String) The display name the user has chosen to identify themselves by in their workspace profile.
 - `display_name_normalized` (String) The display_name field, but with any non-Latin characters filtered out.
 - `first_name` (String) The user's first name.
-- `image_192` (String) Contains the URL for the 192 pixel square ratio, web-viewable images (GIFs, JPEGs, or PNGs) that represent a user's profile picture.
+- `image_192` (String) Contains the URL for the 192-pixel square ratio, web-viewable images (GIFs, JPEGs, or PNGs) that represent a user's profile picture.
-- `image_24` (String) Contains the URL for the 24 pixel square ratio, web-viewable images (GIFs, JPEGs, or PNGs) that represent a user's profile picture.
+- `image_24` (String) Contains the URL for the 24-pixel square ratio, web-viewable images (GIFs, JPEGs, or PNGs) that represent a user's profile picture.
-- `image_32` (String) Contains the URL for the 32 pixel square ratio, web-viewable images (GIFs, JPEGs, or PNGs) that represent a user's profile picture.
+- `image_32` (String) Contains the URL for the 32-pixel square ratio, web-viewable images (GIFs, JPEGs, or PNGs) that represent a user's profile picture.
-- `image_48` (String) Contains the URL for the 48 pixel square ratio, web-viewable images (GIFs, JPEGs, or PNGs) that represent a user's profile picture.
+- `image_48` (String) Contains the URL for the 48-pixel square ratio, web-viewable images (GIFs, JPEGs, or PNGs) that represent a user's profile picture.
-- `image_512` (String) Contains the URL for the 512 pixel square ratio, web-viewable images (GIFs, JPEGs, or PNGs) that represent a user's profile picture.
+- `image_512` (String) Contains the URL for the 512-pixel square ratio, web-viewable images (GIFs, JPEGs, or PNGs) that represent a user's profile picture.
-- `image_72` (String) Contains the URL for the 72 pixel square ratio, web-viewable images (GIFs, JPEGs, or PNGs) that represent a user's profile picture.
+- `image_72` (String) Contains the URL for the 72-pixel square ratio, web-viewable images (GIFs, JPEGs, or PNGs) that represent a user's profile picture.
 - `image_original` (String) Contains the URL for the original square ratio, web-viewable images (GIFs, JPEGs, or PNGs) that represent a user's profile picture.
 - `last_name` (String) The user's last name.
 - `phone` (String) The user's phone number, in any format.